NeighborWwww/localizer_cpp/README.md

 # localizer_cpp

-#Project in Intro to Self-Driving cars from Udacity.
+Project in Intro to Self-Driving cars from Udacity.
 This project use kelman filter to implement a very very very easy localizer for a ...... robot can only detect 2 colors.
 Well, just imagine we have that robot cuz this code has nothing to do with a robot.

+# iSDC-P2-Translate-Python-Cpp
+Repository for P2 of iSDC - Translate Python to C++